lnsongxf/usefullinks/readme.md

 These are some useful links that I have found while surfing the web.
 Please feel free to use them!

+## Fortran

+Hans Fehr and Fabian Kindermann are publishing a [new textbook](https://www.ce-fortran.com/) on Fortran for computational economics.
+Their website contains toolboxes useful, particularly for solving macro models.

 ## MATLAB

 I often use MATLAB for simple dynamic programming, and for empirical asset pricing analyses.
 I share some programs that I have found useful at the [MATLAB Central File Exchange](https://www.mathworks.com/matlabcentral/fileexchange/) here.